 (In previous versions of Simian was named the "MSMS" Menu).
 This menu is only available if you have selected the Enable WMES functionality feature on the Streaming tab of the Simian Program Options window.
-You must have Windows Media Encoder 9 installed to use this feature.

 WMES BSI Window Help WMES Encoder Engaged